HalkowichJasperSA/labs/datatypes/README.md

 ### float

-To store numbers that are not whole numbers, C uses a data type known as a `float`, or **floating-point** number.
+To store values that are not whole numbers, C uses a data type known as a `float`, or **floating-point** number.
 A float uses *4* bytes to store negative and positive numbers that contain decimals, such as *5.12* or *-17.32*.

 Since the computer has a finite number of bits, it cannot represent every floating point number with 100% accuracy.
 A `float` only has about six digits of precision, which can be a problem when more accuracy is needed.
 This problem is called **floating-point imprecision**.